Stuk/montagejs.org/docs/Getting-Started-draft.md

     $ minit create:app -n hello
     ```

-    `minit` generates the default Montage application template in your current directory.
+    This generates the hello directory—which contains the default Montage application template, including the production dependencies—in your current directory.

-2. To launch the default Welcome application, switch to the hello directory and serve your new application using a simple HTTP server.
+2. To verify your installation, switch to the hello directory and serve your new Montage project using an HTTP server—either your own, preferred local web server or one of the following.

-    >**Note**: An HTTP server is required because Montage uses the XMLHttpRequest (XHR) API to load files during development, which cannot be done on the file:// protocol.
-Mac OS X and Linux users can use the preinstalled Python server; Windows users have the option to install mongoose available at code.google.com/p/mongoose (for details refer to our YouTube video for [Windows users](http://www.youtube.com/watch?v=HDOItFcfopY)).
-Of course, you can also use your preferred local server.
+    > **Note**: An HTTP server is required because Montage uses the XMLHttpRequest (XHR) API to load files during development, which cannot be done on the file:// protocol.

     **Mac OS X / Linux**